 Walhalla is a very small city located in the state of South Carolina.
 With a population of 4,251 people and two constituent neighborhoods, Walhalla is the 85th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Walhalla is generally considered to be a blue-collar town.
-41.74% of the Walhalla workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Walhalla, you'll notice that it is more blue-collar than most other communities in America.
+35.02% of Walhalla’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Walhalla is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Walhalla who work in maintenance occupations (10.75%), sales jobs (8.38%), and food service (7.28%).
+There are especially a lot of people living in Walhalla who work in sales jobs (14.41%), food service (10.80%), and maintenance occupations (9.73%).

-Walhalla is a very ethnically-diverse city.
+Walhalla is an extremely ethnically-diverse city.
 The people who call Walhalla home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walhalla residents report their race to be White, followed by Black or African-American.
 Walhalla also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.82% of the city’s residents.
+People of Hispanic or Latino origin account for 30.66% of the city’s residents.
 Important ancestries of people in Walhalla include German, Irish, Scots-Irish, and European.